biocatiit/musclex/docs/AppSuite/QuadrantFolding/Quadrant-Folding--How-it-works.md

 ![-](../../images/QF/roving_v2.png)

-Parameters: R-min, window size, pixel range (percentages), smoothing factor, tension factor.
+Parameters: R-min, window size, window separation, pixel range (percentages), smoothing factor, tension factor.

 A window of the specified size is moved across the data.
 Within each window position, pixels are sorted and those in the user-selected intensity range are averaged to estimate the background at the window center.
 A smoothing spline under tension fills the gaps between window centers.